-When you enter the inlet you must keep a sharp eye out for the first turn on the right side where the marina is located.
+When you enter the inlet you must keep a sharp eye out for the first turn on the starboard side where the marina is located.
 It is hidden by trees and commercial fishing vessels but if you go past the turn the Navy guard boats will scoot right over and show you the way with his 50 cal.
 All joking aside they will not shoot you but they will stop you from entering Navy water.

 There are stores and restaurants within walking distance.
-However if you want beer or rum you need a taxi or flag down a ride.
+However, if you want beer or rum you need a taxi or flag down a ride.
 I was lucky to have a kind soul offer me a ride to the liquor store when he heard me asking the store clerk where I could get some rum.
 A folding bike on your ship can eliminate those long walks and can extend your range when foraging for supplies.

 They were moving Captain Miguel’s boat from Florida to Main and did not have any charts or a chart plotter.
 They were using a cell phone to navigate, we have all been there.
-I gave them an extra set I had that covered Virgina to Main.
+I gave them an extra set I had that covered Virginia to Main.
 After two days of drinking and telling stories we both departed the inlet at sunrise, Captain Miguel set a course north along the Atlantic Coast and I steered north up the Chesapeake Bay.